Micropayments

-What are Micropayments?
+What are micropayments?

 A micropayment is a small transaction, usually performed online, for small items or services like freelance gigs, royalties, tips, pay-per-click advertising, and other physical or digital goods.
 It’s even been suggested that micropayments could be used to pay for individual online articles on publications like the New York Times.